Interest Rate Option

 Binary options only require that you have an opinion of whether the market is going up or down, and the degree does not count.
 Typically they are traded on a very short time span, sometimes just hours, and usually not more than a day or two.

 The dealer makes an assessment of the likelihood of the index or major stock going up or down, and sets the payouts appropriately.
 You place your bet, and either you get paid a set amount, or get nothing.
-The stakes for betting upwards and betting downwards total to more than the payout, which is where the dealer makes his profit.
+The stakes for betting upwards and betting downwards total to more than the payout – at least one is bound to cost more than half the payout amount.
+This is how the option dealer makes a profit on the binary option.